3D Modeling (MODL) Courses

 - Transferable:CSU; UC (Approved for 2nd round submissions. )

 This introductory course covers the core concepts associated with digital imaging.
 Adobe Photoshop is used for creating, manipulating, and enhancing digital images for print and screen-based media.
 Students learn how to effectively use this software in a graphic design environment, planning and carrying out professional digital imaging projects.
-This course introduces both basic visual design concepts and a comprehensive understanding of digital workflow, providing the student with a foundation for print, web, interactive, animation, and game design projects.
-Formerly known as GCOM 330
+This course introduces both basic visual design concepts and a comprehensive understanding of digital workflow, providing the student with a foundation for career fields such as graphic design, user interface and Web design, animation, and game design.
+Formerly known as GCOM 330.

 Upon completion of this course, the student will be able to: